SCCA Pro Racing: Trans-Am Series

 SCCA Pro Racing sanctioned the Trans-Am Series from its inception in 1966 to its initial folding in 2006.
 The series was revived in 2009 allowing SCCA GT1 cars to race in a national series, with SCCA Pro Racing continuing to sanction the series.
 Management of the Trans-Am Series was transferred to the Trans Am Race Company, LLC in 2011.
 SCCA Pro Racing continues to sanction Trans Am Series events and provide contracted event operations services to the series.
 In January 2017, SCCA Pro Racing and the Trans Am Race Company, LLC (TARC) signed an unprecedented 25-year agreement, renewing their earlier partnership.
 Since 2012, SCCA GT1, GT2, and GT3 cars are allowed in the series.
 Currently, there are four classes of competition in the "Trans Am presented by Pirelli" Series; TA, TA2, TA3, and TA4.

 Formula Regional Americas Championship

 The Formula Regional Americas Championship powered by Honda is an FIA Formula 3 racing series that competes in the United States, with plans in the future to race in Canada and Mexico.
 The championship is sanctioned by SCCA Pro Racing, the professional racing division of the Sports Car Club of America, in conjunction with the Automobile Competition Committee for the United States, the United States representative to the FIA.
-Starting in 2020 the champion will win a scholarship to compete in Indy Lights.
+Starting in 2020 the champion earned a scholarship to compete in Indy Lights.